luguin444/rails-challenge/README.md

 2. Navigate to the project directory "rails_test-luisg" `cd rails_test-luisg/`

-3. In both terminals run `bundle install`
+3. In the terminal, run `bundle install`

 4. Create in the root directory the `.env file` based on the `.env` shared in the email;